methylene/sym/README.md

     import static com.github.methylene.sym.Permutation.*;

-Permutations can be composed, as long as they have the same `length`.
+Permutations can be composed, however they must have the same `length`.
-The `pad` method can be used to increase the `length` of a given permutation.
+The `pad` method can be used to get around this.
-In mathematics terms, the `pad` method applies the standard embedding of `Sym(n)` in `Sym(m)` for `m >= n`.
+In mathematics terms, `pad` applies the standard embedding of `Sym(n)` in `Sym(m)` for `m >= n`.

     char[] abc = { 'a', 'b', 'c' };